 Academic honesty and collaboration: You are required to abide by all KU policies on academic integrity.
-Cheating, plagiarism or other academic misconduct will result in a failing grade on the assignment in question, notification of the student's dean, and usually further disciplinary sanctions, possibly including a failing grade in the course.
+Cheating or plagiarism (such as copying solutions found online and presenting them as your own) will result in formal charges of academic misconduct and sanctions including a failing grade on the assignment in question, notification of the student's dean, and usually further disciplinary sanctions, possibly including a failing grade in the course.